cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/admin-operations-page.md

 ![remaining executions]( /images/ui/adminOperationsPage/maintenance-mode-remaining-executions.png )

-When Maintenance Mode is active, all Cloudify Console pages are not available and you are redirected to Maintenance Mode status page:
+When Maintenance Mode is active, all {{< param cfy_console_name >}} pages are not available and you are redirected to Maintenance Mode status page:

 ![Maintenance Mode status page]( /images/ui/adminOperationsPage/maintenance-mode-status-page.png )